 Saturated carrier velocity

 Where diamond really scores is that it far outperforms any other material in terms of its ability to insulate very high voltages across very thin layers of the material.
 The lower the insulation strength the more base material you need to start with (which is a big issue when wide bandgap semiconductors are already at least 10 times the cost of silicon), but more importantly the slower the device operates - which is why, in the case of power semiconductors, 6,500V appears to be the ultimate practical limit for silicon insulated gate bipolar transistors (IGBTs).

 If you continue to explore further, look at the benchmark factors that have been proposed to compare various wide bandgap semiconductors for their suitability for high power electronic applications and the disparity becomes even more apparent.
-All these benchmarks are based on the constants relating to the material properties listed above as they are applied in engineering formulae the underpin the design of semiconductor devices:
+All these benchmarks are based on the constants relating to the material properties listed above as they are applied in the engineering formulae that underpin the design of semiconductor devices:

 Johnson Figure of Merit